cjiang18/stochastic-delay-differential-equation/README.tex.md

 $p_{ij}=\frac{1}{tfinal-tinitial}\Sigma^{tfinal}_{t=tinitial}[\frac{\text{\#X(t) in state i and X(t+1) in state j}}{\text{\#X(t) in state j}}]$

-Of course, the expectation is estimated by sample mean

 However the process we are dealing with is